The SSI Gold Box games were a fondly remembered series of computer RPGs produced by SSI, based on the first edition Dungeons & Dragons

 - New Game+: Not officially, but some games allowed you to pull party members from a late-to-end-game save and start a new adventure with them, complete with their existing levels and equipment they were holding.
 Any shared items, such as the bank accounts in the Buck Rogers games, would not transfer, however.

-- Nintendo Hard: A few optional battles that can usually be avoided (the Kernen gate battle in Champions of Krynn), and the aforementioned Shrine of the Dark Queen and Dave's Maze.
+- Nintendo Hard: A few optional battles that can usually be avoided (such as the Kernen gate battle in Champions of Krynn and the Mulmaster Beholder Corps in Curse of the Azure Bonds), and the aforementioned Shrine of the Dark Queen and Dave's Maze.

 - Old Save Bonus: Advancing your character through the various Pool of Radiance games, for instance.